eidelen/DicomToMesh/README.md

 # Mesh Creation

 The 3D surface mesh is computed by the marching cubes algorithm.
 As an input, this algorithm requires a threshold which indicates what range of voxel values should be considered.
 This threshold is also known as iso-value.
 In CT scans, the iso-value depends on the tissue (density).
+In Dicom2Mesh you can specify the iso-value with the parameter <code>-t X</code>, where X is an integer.

 # Mesh Post-Processing Options